Zephyr75/geoguessr/geo.md

 - Double yellow lines have no white dashes in between
 - Thin metal sign posts
 - No bollard
+- Black car
+- Black dot in the middle of the license plate
+- `Pampa` vegetation

 Uruguay:
 - Yellow centre alongside dashed white
 - Double yellow road lines will always have a white dash in between
 - Thick white wooden sign posts
 - Bad weather
+- Black car

 ## Middle East